Home

 tour destinations: Aigai, Alistrati, Amphipolis, Aspraggeli, Kapesovo, Kavala, Kipoi, Metsovo, Monodendri, Papingo, Philippi, Serres, Thasos, Tsepelovo, Veria, Vikos, Vitsa, Vradeto

-We welcome you to discover amazing Northern Greece region with our 15 days tour from Thessaloniki.
-With this off-season tour we going to see the most important areas of Northern Greece, come to see Thasos island, visit archaeological site Philippi (UNESCO World Heritage site), and spend few days in famous region Zagori (UNESCO World Heritage site for Cultural Landscape).
+We welcome you to discover the amazing Northern Greece region with our 15 days tour from Thessaloniki.
+With this off-season tour, we are going to see the most important areas of Northern Greece, come to see Thasos island, visit the archaeological site Philippi (UNESCO World Heritage site), and spend a few days in the famous region of Zagori (UNESCO World Heritage site for Cultural Landscape).

 The tour will start with visiting Amphipolis, an important ancient Greek polis and a Roman city later, today a large archaeological site with a museum.
 Amphipolis is known from antiquity as a colony of ancient Athenians and the site of the battle between the Spartans and Athenians in 422 BC.

-After Amphipolis we will come to Kavala, to see its historical center, fortress and taste wine in nearby winery.
-Near Kavala will will come to explore huge and important archaeological site Philippi, with exceptional Roman architecture, its urban layout as a smaller reflection of Rome itself, and its importance in Christianity because of several visits to the city by the apostle Paul.
+After Amphipolis we will come to Kavala to see its historical center, fortress and taste wine in a nearby winery.
+Near Kavala, we will come to explore the huge and important archaeological site of Philippi, with its exceptional Roman architecture, its urban layout as a smaller reflection of Rome itself, and its importance in Christianity because of several visits to the city by the apostle Paul.

 For those who enjoy wine, we scheduled to visit two famous wineries in the Kavala region, Biblia Chora winery and Chateau Nico Lazaridi winery, and taste their wines.